 Banner

-In this 9th “Behind the Seeds” episode, we interviewed Maali Atila Sarih from south of Morocco at Terra Madre, Slow Food’s convention in Turin last September.
-Maali was born in Italy but her roots are Moroccan – her mother is Arabic.
-She told us about a culturally important dish – Harira.
+In the 9th Behind the Seeds episode, we interviewed Maali Atila Sarih from the south of Morocco at Terra Madre, Slow Food’s convention in Turin in September 2022.
+Maali was born in Italy but her roots are Moroccan.
+She told us about harira, a culturally significant dish.

 This dish is linked to the holy month of Ramadan, during which no food or drink is eaten between dawn and dusk.
 The dish is similar to a soup and is accompanied by various traditional dishes.
-Harira is a traditional Moroccan soup made from tomatoes, lentils and chickpeas.
+Harira is a traditional Moroccan soup made from tomatoes, lentils, and chickpeas.
 It is extremely fragrant and has a spicy seasoning.
-According to Maali, “harira” is eaten at the beginning of Ramadan.
+According to Maali, harira is eaten at the beginning of Ramadan.
 She prepares this dish with her mother and serves it to other family members throughout the festival.
-This ritual is so ingrained in society that a meal would be incomplete without Harira on the table during Ramadan.
+This ritual is so ingrained in society that a meal would be incomplete without harira on the table during Ramadan.

-The word harira is derived from the Arabic word “harir,” which means silk, which describes its velvety texture well.
+The word harira is derived from the Arabic word harir, which means silk, which describes its velvety texture well.
 This refers to the texture of the soup after it has been thickened with pasta or eggs.

 Harira ©️ feastingathome

-Maali’s varient of Harira
+Maali’s version of harira

-There are several versions of this dish that use different types of protein to flavour the soup stem, including beef, lamb and chicken.
+There are several versions of this dish that use different types of protein to flavour the soup stem, including beef, lamb, and chicken.
 Maali describes the most basic version, which anyone can make at home with few ingredients but a powerful flavour.

 Ingredients for the harira ©️ feastingathom